 I’m never wearing another shoe.
 I don’t have any others to recommend.
 These are it, guys.

-I’ve since switched to the plain black Work Wonders because they go with my blue scrubs better – but they’re both amazing (if you scroll up to my full length picture in grey scrubs, you can see the black ones on).
-They have that Dansko-nurse feel to them, but are just more functional because of the shorter heel (I can run to codes or up/down stairs without breaking an ankle) and snugger fit.
+I’ve since switched to the plain black Work Wonders because they go with my blue scrubs better – but they’re both amazing (if you scroll up to my full-length picture in grey scrubs, you can see the black ones on).
+They have that Dansko-nurse feels to them, but are just more functional because of the shorter heel (I can run to codes or up/downstairs without breaking an ankle) and snugger fit.

 I have tried out many compression socks over the years.
 And I have a new favorite!